 Moving to another country can sometimes have an effect on any share plans in which you participate.

-To help you understand these obligations, Deloitte will provide you with details of the tax and policy implications of your equity income in your tax briefings.
+To help you understand these obligations, EY will provide you with details of the tax and policy implications of your equity income in your tax briefings.

 If you are in doubt over the implications, please contact the Diageo Global Mobility Team and they will be able to assist further.
 Please note that the tax vendor is not authorised to provide personal tax planning advice on equity income.